SOCP-based disjunctive cuts for a class of integer nonlinear bilevel programs: Introduction

 \paragraph{Literature Overview} For \MIBLOPs with integrality restrictions on (some of) the follower variables, state-of-the-art computational methods are usually based on \BC (see, e.g., \cite{fischetti2016intersection,fischetti2017new,fischetti2018use,Tahernejad2020}).
 Other interesting concepts are based on multi-branching, see~\cite{wang2017watermelon,xu2014exact}.

 Considerably less results are available for non-linear \BPs, and in particular with integrality restrictions at the lower level.
 In~\cite{mitsos2008global}, Mitsos et al.\ propose a general approach for non-convex follower problems which solves nonlinear optimization problems to compute upper and lower bounds in an iterative fashion.
 In a series of papers on the so-called \emph{branch-and-sandwich} approach, tightened bounds on the optimal value function and on the leader's objective function value are calculated~\cite{KleniatiAdjiman2014b,kleniati2015generalization,KleniatiAdjiman2014a}.
 A solution algorithm for mixed-\IBNPs proposed in~\cite{lozano2017value} by Lozano and Smith approximates the value function by dynamically inserting additional variables and big-M type of constraints.
 Recently, Kleinert et al.~\cite{schmidt2021} considered bilevel problems with a mixed-integer convex-quadratic upper level and a continuous convex-quadratic lower level.
 The method is based on outer approximation after the problem is reformulated into a single-level one using the strong duality and convexification.
+In \cite{byeon2022benders}, Byeon and Van Hentenryck develop a solution algorithm for bilevel problems, where the leader problem can be modeled as a mixed-integer second-order conic problem and the follower problem can be modeled as a second-order conic problem.
+The algorithm is based on a dedicated Benders decomposition method.
 In~\cite{weninger2020}, Weninger et al.\ propose a methodology that can tackle any kind of a MINLP at the upper level which can be handled by an off-the-shelf solver.
 The mixed-integer lower level problem has to be convex, bounded, and satisfy Slater’s condition for the continuous variables.
 This exact method is derived from a previous approach proposed in~\cite{YueGZY19} by Yue et al.\ for finding bilevel feasible solutions.
 For a more detailed overview of the recent literature on computational bilevel optimization we refer an interested reader to~\cite{CerulliThesis,kleinert2021survey,smith2020survey}.

 The only existing application of DCs in the context of bilevel \emph{linear} optimization is by Audet et al., \cite{audet} who derive DCs from LP-complementarity conditions.
 In~\cite{judice}, J{\'{u}}dice et al.\ exploit a similar idea for solving mathematical programs with equilibrium constraints.
 DCs are frequently used for solving MINLPs (see, e.g., \cite{balas2018disjunctive}, and the many references therein, and \cite{MIQCP,MIQCPproj}).
 In~\cite{Kilinc2014}, K{\i}l{\i}n{\c{c}}-Karzan and Y{\i}ld{\i}z derive closed-form expressions for inequalities describing the convex hull of a two-term disjunction applied to the second-order cone.